-Now, when I say boring, I do not mean dull witted conversationalists.
-These pests are invasive shot hole borers that chew holes through bark to get at the sugary, nutrient rich sap found in the cambium layer.
+Now, when I say boring, I do not mean dull-witted conversationalists.
+These pests are invasive shot hole borers that chew holes through the bark to get at the sugary, nutrient-rich sap found in the cambium layer.

 Borers and disease

-Borer entry and exit holes, while very tiny (0.03” in diameter) compromise a tree’s outer layer of defense.
-As the beetles bore into the wood, they carry with them three different species of fungal spores.
+Borer entry and exit holes, while very tiny (0.03” in diameter), compromise a tree’s outer layer of defense.
+As the beetles bore into the wood, they may carry three different species of fungal spores.
 These fungal spores enter the tree, bringing Fusarium dieback.
-Fusarium dieback is a fungal disease in which fungi block a tree’s vascular system, halting the flow of water and nutrients.
-Trees infected with Fusarium dieback must be destroyed and disposed of by a professional arborist.
+Fusarium dieback is a fatal fungal disease in which fungi block a tree’s vascular system, halting the flow of water and nutrients.

 Avocados and exudates

 Exudates are secretions.
-When an avocado tree is first attacked by shot hole borers and Fusarium dieback, it will respond by pushing a sugary exudate out of the borers’ entry and exit holes.
+When shot hole borers bring Fusarium dieback to an avocado tree, it responds by pushing a sugary exudate out of the borers’ entry and exit holes.
 This sugary secretion often includes frass and sawdust.
 As it dries, this sugary exudate forms a white, crusty ring or cone-shaped patch on the affected branch.